This tutorial assumes that you understand the basics of entering Crayta’s CREATE mode and have some experience building levels.

 Open the Entity Editor and navigate to the CompetitorScript’s “speed” boxes.

-Change this value for all of your robots and Preview your game.
+Based on the above, change this value for all of your robots to a slightly different value and Preview your game.
 Notice that even though they are made with the same template, they can be made to move in different directions and different speeds (or behave slightly differently).
 This isn’t limited to the movement, as you will discover in the next tutorial.

 The last thing we need to do is determine who won our race.